-If during the course of an event, school administration confiscates from a student an object that is the property of the student or his/her parents, parents may have the right to retrieve the item from the school.
-If the objectis collected by school police or other law enforcement as evidence, the family will have to request retrieval from law enforcement, and this will most likely be delayed until after the investigation and criminal matter is resolved.
+If during the course of an event, school administration confiscates from a student an object that is the property of the student or his/her parents, parents may have the right to retrieve the item.
+If the object is collected by school police or other law enforcement as evidence, the family will have to request retrieval from law enforcement, and this will most likely be delayed until after the investigation and criminal matter is resolved.
 If confiscated by school administration, but the event does not involve law enforcement, the family may request to retrieve their possession from school administration.
-If the object is returned and the student is found in possession of the same object or a similar item in the future, that object may be returned to the family at the end of the school year.
+If the object is returned and the student is found in possession of the same object or similar item in the future, that object may be returned to the family at the end of the school year.